User Rating: 5 / 5

 ~ ~ ~

-Once they were seated, Henley said, “We usually don’t share information at this stage of an investigation; in fact the Crown Attorney would have my balls if he knew that I was talking to you.”
+Once they were seated, Henley said to Burton, “We usually don’t share information at this stage of an investigation; in fact the Crown Attorney would have my balls if he knew that I was talking to you.”
 With an edge to his voice he added, “But, it seems that you have friends in high places.”
 Burton responded smoothly, “I won’t interfere with your investigation, detective.
 I’m only here to help a friend.”
 Henley took a breath and said, “OK, so what we’ve got is motive, means and opportunity.
 The Holy Trinity for prosecuting a crime.
 And this is supported by solid physical evidence.”
 Burton asked, “What evidence do you have?”
 Henley said, “There is a shell casing from the accused’s handgun that was found at the scene.
 Plus the victim’s fingerprints were found in Daniels’ cottage, and Daniels’ prints were on a whisky bottle found at the scene of the murder.”
 Burton inquired, “You didn’t mention the bullet that was taken from the victim’s body?”

 That’s where it gets a little confusing,” admitted Henley.
 He went on, “The bullet just grazed his temple, and it was never recovered.”
 Burton asked, “So, did the bullet kill him?
 What did the autopsy say?”
 Henley looked away for a moment, then he said, “The Coroner said it probably knocked him unconscious, but the actual cause of death was from exposure to the freezing elements.”
 Burton gasped, “Are you kidding me?
 And you’re going to take this to a Grand Jury?”
 Henley said defensively, “Hey, that’s not my call!”
 Burton went on, “Did the shell casing have Wade’s fingerprint on it?”
 The detective shook his head.
 Burton then asked, “Can you determine with certainty how long the casing had been there?”
 Henley gave him a sour look and said, “Not really.”
-Captain Burton said, “I’m not a lawyer, but it seems to me that your case against Mr. Daniels is pretty flimsy.”
+Burton said, “I’m not a lawyer, but it seems to me that your case against Mr. Daniels is pretty flimsy.”

 Henley explained that their theory was that Kilgore had broken into the cottage, and later after Daniels arrived on the Island he followed Kilgore’s tracks into the forest and confronted him.
 Unfortunately, there were no witnesses, and the only evidence placing Daniels at the scene of the shooting was the shell casing.
 Even the footprints had been buried by continuing heavy snowfall.
 Burton asked, “You mentioned there was alcohol at the scene.
 What were the toxicology findings from the autopsy?”
 Again, Henley looked uncomfortable.
 He said, “The Coroner said the victim’s blood alcohol content was off the charts, plus there were traces of pharmaceuticals in his system.”
 Burton responded, “Hmm, no wonder he froze to death!”
 Then he asked, “Can forensics prove conclusively that the wound to Kilgore’s head was caused by a bullet from Mr. Daniels’ pistol?”
 The detective shook his head and reluctantly responded, “No, that’s not possible.”